ajvondrak/git-topics/doc/git-topics-finish.1.md

 ## MERGE CONFLICTS

-`git topics finish` will only try to delete the topic branch after a SUCCESSFUL merge.
-Conflicts (or anything else that causes `git merge` to exit non-zero) will make `git topics finish` stop short of cleaning up the topic branch.
-Merge conflicts may be resolved in the usual ways, but this command will be none the wiser.
-To finish the branch cleanup after a merge conflict, you may run `git topics finish` again.

-Alternatively, you could use a post-commit hook that runs this command if it looks like you're making a merge commit on _master_.
-This way, after you fix a merge conflict and `git commit` the result, `git topics finish` will automatically be reinvoked to pick up where it left off.

-The general notes about merge conflicts in the git-topics-integrate(1) manual apply here, too.
+The discussion about merge conflicts in the git-topics-integrate(1) manual applies to `git topics finish`, too.
 Additionally, note that merging a topic into _master_ may not be exactly the same as merging into _develop_.
 For example, features A & B might be merged to _develop_ for testing, and they may have conflicts with each other.
 But then if you decide to only release feature A, these conflicts won't exist on _master_.
-So be careful about how you coordinate dependencies between multiple topics (e.g., see git-topics-use(1)).
+So be careful about how you coordinate dependencies between multiple topics; git-rerere(1) and git-topics-use(1) may be helpful.

 ## SEE ALSO

-git-topics(1), git-merge(1), git-checkout(1), git-fetch(1), git-pull(1), githooks(5)
+git-topics(1), git-merge(1), git-checkout(1), git-fetch(1), git-pull(1), git-rerere(1)